Gunock/chrome-extension-boilerplate-react-vite/README.md

 1. Check if your [Node.js](https://nodejs.org/) version is >= **18**.
 2. Clone this repository.
 3. Change the package's `name`, `description`, and `repository` fields in `package.json`.
-4. Change the name of your extension on `src/manifest.json`.
+4. Change the name of your extension in `manifest.json`.
 5. Run `yarn install` to install the dependencies.
-6. Run `yarn dist`
+6. Run `yarn build`
 7. Load your extension on Chrome following:
     1. Access `chrome://extensions/`
     2. Turn the `Developer mode` switch on (top right corner)